hboylan/ng2-http/README.md

 ## About

-Angular2 HTTP wrapper for REST client services
+Angular2 HttpModule wrapper with decorators and interceptors

 ### Shoutout! (╯°□°）╯

-Created this project using this awesome Yeoman generator:
+Generated this project using this awesome Yeoman generator:
 ```bash
 yarn add generator-angular2-module --dev
 ```

+Based the source code from [this](https://github.com/Paldom/angular2-rest) repo.

 ## Installation